Samuel Holden Parsons: Civilian life

 On the eve of the war, Parsons had moved his family to Middletown, Connecticut, which was then a prosperous port on the Connecticut River.
 He returned there during the summer of 1782, hoping to revive his law practice, his political career, and his depleted finances.
 Something of a celebrity, Parsons was elected to the legislature, became involved in organizing the Connecticut branch of the Society of the Cincinnati, and was appointed by Congress to help with Indian diplomacy on the western frontier.

+In 1785 Parsons made a trip along the Ohio River valley and discovered ancient fortifications near the confluence of the Muskingum River and the Ohio, at what is today Marietta, Ohio.
+The fortifications, a complex of pyramidal mounds and walled enclosures, today referred to as the Marietta Earthworks, had apparently been abandoned long before Europeans arrived in North America.
+Parsons wrote a detailed description of the site in a letter in 1786 to Ezra Stiles, the president of Yale University, who was so interested that he forwarded the letter to Thomas Jefferson, who was equally fascinated by the topic.

 In March 1787, Parsons became a director of the Ohio Land Company, a scheme that enabled ex-Revolutionary officers to trade their pay certificates for Ohio lands.
 Parsons played a leading role in persuading Congress to sell land to the company, and then jockeyed for appointment to a leading position in the territory.
 Though aspiring to the governorship—which was later awarded to General Arthur St. Clair—Parsons was appointed Chief Justice.
 In the midst of this, Parsons was also an active member of the Connecticut Convention for adopting the U.S. Constitution.